 It is a possibility that after retirement your partner might have always planned to move down to Florida or LA, somewhere which is serene and calm.
 Now that you are in the picture too, it would be nice to know if your partner does have such potential plans.

 It might be too soon to make firm decisions about such things but if a complete lifestyle upheaval is on the horizon, we suggest you look into it.
+A marriage is all about stability and a few certainties in life and so it’s better to look at different future scenarios and plan accordingly rather than keeping it for the last moment.

 29. Are you an internal or external?